martinring/thesis/src/2-Pre-Deployment.md

 ### Semantics

-The semantics of the language are completely externalized to the unterlying Papyrus framework.
+The semantics of the language are completely externalised to the unterlying Papyrus framework.
 Every Diagram expressed in SPECifIC SysML is mapped to a Papyrus SysML Diagram.